NREL/openstudio-standards/docs/DeveloperInformation.md

 ## Setup

 1. Install the [latest version of OpenStudio](https://www.openstudio.net/downloads).
-Minimum supported version is 3.0.0.
+We recommend a minimum version of OpenStudio 3.2.1.
-2. Install Ruby:
+2. Install the Ruby version that corresponds to your OpenStudio install.
+See the [OpenStudio SDK Version Compatibility Matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-SDK-Version-Compatibility-Matrix).
       1. **On Mac**:
-      2. Install Ruby 2.5.X using [rbenv](http://octopress.org/docs/setup/rbenv/) (`ruby -v` from command prompt to check installed version).
+      2. Install Ruby 2.7.2 using [rbenv](http://octopress.org/docs/setup/rbenv/) (`ruby -v` from command prompt to check installed version).
       3. **On Windows**:
-      4. Install [Ruby+Devkit 2.5.8](https://rubyinstaller.org/downloads/) (`ruby -v` from command prompt to check installed version).
+      4. Install [Ruby+Devkit 2.7.2](https://rubyinstaller.org/downloads/archives) (`ruby -v` from command prompt to check installed version).
       5. **Using BTAP development Environment**
       6. Do nothing.

 4. Connect Ruby to OpenStudio:
 	1. **On Mac**:
 	2. Create a file called `openstudio.rb`
-	3. Contents: `require "/Applications/openstudio-3.0.0/Ruby/openstudio.rb"`.
-Modify `3.0.0` to the version you installed.
+	3. Contents: `require "/Applications/openstudio-3.2.1/Ruby/openstudio.rb"`.
+Modify `3.2.1` to the version you installed.
 	4. Save it here: `/usr/lib/ruby/site_ruby/openstudio.rb`
 	5. **On Windows**:
 	6. Create a file called `openstudio.rb`
-	7. Contents: `require "C:/openstudio-3.0.0/Ruby/openstudio.rb"`.
-Modify `3.0.0` to the version you installed.
+	7. Contents: `require "C:/openstudio-3.2.1/Ruby/openstudio.rb"`.
+Modify `3.2.1` to the version you installed.
-	8. Save it here: `C:/Ruby25-x64/lib/ruby/site_ruby/openstudio.rb`
+	8. Save it here: `C:/Ruby27-x64/lib/ruby/site_ruby/openstudio.rb`
 	9. Start > right click Computer > Properties > Advanced system settings > Environment variables.
-In the User variables section (top) add a new Variable with the name `GEM_PATH` and the Value `C:\Ruby25-x64\lib\ruby\gems\2.5.0`.
+In the User variables section (top) add a new Variable with the name `GEM_PATH` and the Value `C:\Ruby27-x64\lib\ruby\gems\2.5.0`.
 	10. **Using BTAP development Environment**
 	11. Do nothing.